 I don’t remember where or how I came up with the idea to pick one of these up before my travels many years ago, but I am sure glad I did.
 This is a small, ultra-absorbent towel that rolls up and fits in a cylindrical, plastic case.
 I know what you’re thinking – “How am I supposed to actually get dry with that?”
 I was skeptical at first as well, but after testing it out at home instead of using a normal towel, I found that it works great.
 It does take a good bit of drying, and you need to squeeze it out twice by the time you’re finished.
 It is, however, way more convenient than a normal towel because 1.
 You don’t have to find a place to hang and dry it (very high on the list of hostel problems) and 2.
 It takes up way less space in your bag.
 For beach locations, obviously you will more than likely want a normal towel, but for simplicity’s sake, just rent one out when you need it or buy a cheap one and ditch it when you’re through.
 For all other drying purposes, track down one of these ingenious inventions and you (and your backpack) certainly won’t regret it!

 Power banks are definitely the most practical electronic gadgets out there for travelers.
 For long lapses between access to electrical outlets, these things are a lifesaver and a truly invaluable piece of vagabond equipment!
-For small, compact power banks that pack a serious punch, I recommend the Poweradd Slim 2 as it has 5000 mAh (Milli Amp Hour) compared to others with only 3000 mAh for the same price.
-For more power, the Jackery Bar has 6000 mAh and is only about a few dollars more.
-Both of these power banks are optimized for quick charging and are currently the highest rated on all of Amazon.
-For a long haul flight, bus ride, or train journey, these things are a lifesaver and a truly invaluable piece of travel electronics.
+For a small, compact power bank that packs a serious punch, I recommend the Anker Powercore.

 Power Adapter (one that will work anywhere)